BMW M4: M4 DTM Champion Edition

 The BMW M4 DTM Champion Edition was first launched in 2014, following the victory of Marco Wittmann in the 2014 DTM season, in commemoration of the winning BMW M4 DTM racecar.
 The model is based on Wittmann's 2014 M4 DTM in color.
 The 2014 DTM Champion Edition is limited to 23 units, Wittmann's race number.

 After winning the 2016 season, BMW once again released a DTM Champion Edition of the M4.
 The M4 DTM Champion Edition uses the engine from the M4 GTS with 368 kW 600 Nm and water injection.
 All performance data are identical to those of the GTS.
 It is limited to 200 units and is only available in white in keeping with the DTM car.
 The visual difference to the GTS lies in the smaller spoiler, less aggressive front splitter, the addition of canards on the front bumper as well as the omission of the orange design elements.

 M4 CS

 In early 2017, BMW announced M4 CS in limited run of 3,000 units globally with 1,000 units being delivered to the United States.
 The M4 CS sits between the M4 Competition Package and the M4 GTS.
 The M4 CS utilizes the same engine as the standard M4 but gets a 9 hp boost from the M4 Competition Package, and generates 338 kW and 600 Nm of torque.
 The M4 CS gets a total boost of 28 hp from its first generation (2014).
-The car features a light weight interior which trims 35 lb off the weight of the M4 Competition.
+The car features a lightweight interior which trims 35 lb off the weight of the M4 Competition.
 This is done in part through the use of "compacted natural fiber" interior door panels with fabric latch pulls as seen in the M4 GTS, light weight M sport seats, and the removal of the central arm rest.